leezhuuuuu/Code-Interpreter-Api/README_EN.md

 ## Overview 🌟

-The Code Interpreter API is a project that combines a dispatch center and a sandbox environment, built on the Flask framework.
-It aims to provide a secure and reliable API interface for remotely running code and obtaining execution results.
-The project creatively integrates Docker container technology to ensure the safe and isolated execution of Python code.
-Additionally, it supports storing generated image data in a PostgreSQL database and accessing it through API endpoints, offering rich data processing and storage capabilities.
+The Code Interpreter API is a project that integrates a dispatch center and a sandbox environment, dedicated to creating the world's most user-friendly code interpreter.
+Its purpose is to provide a safe and reliable API interface for remotely running code and retrieving execution results, accelerating the development of various AI Agents, and serving as a boon for many AI enthusiasts.
+The project innovatively combines Docker container technology to achieve safe isolation for running Python code.
+Additionally, the project supports storing generated image data in a PostgreSQL database and accessing it through API endpoints, offering robust data processing and storage capabilities.
 You can access the Demo built by Fastgpt [here](https://fastgpt.leez.tech/chat/share?shareId=emvjwl8hgqu4pj314k7yakpp).

 ## Tech Stack 🛠️